 Welcome to my site!
 I appreciate your taking the time to visit.
-After years in the legal profession, I decided to embark on a career as a writer, and my first book, Spring House, tells the story of a young boy sent to live in northern Maine with his grandfather for the summer.
+My first book, Spring House, tells the story of a young boy sent to live in northern Maine with his grandfather for the summer.
 The book’s inspiration came from time spent at my great-grandfather Herman Jules’ farm in a small town near Greenville, Maine.
 I have included a photograph of him on the porch of a warming cabin he built by hand for harvesting timber from his woodlot below.
 I feel fortunate to have experienced both coastal and interior Maine, whose personalities, although different, are populated by the same independent, hardworking, and no-nonsense (arguably too no-nonsense on occasion) people that make the state so unique.

 After careful consideration, I selected a young-adult-friendly format for Spring House.
 I am an avid reader of multiple genres, enjoying everything from historical non-fiction to the occasional thriller/horror read.
 However, the books I read during my youth stand out most vividly in my memory, and I wanted my first novel to be accessible by that audience.